matt-auckland/uoa-karate-wiki/docs/yakusoku-kumite/index.md

    **Defence**: Hidari Chudan Shotei-Uke, Migi Jodan Gyaku-Zuki, catch wrist with right hand and roll left arm down to partners elbow, Tai-Sabaki and throw (this will cause them to flip, or roll), finish with arm lock.

-   (Note: This is taken from Sensei Davie's notes and isn't present in the IOGKFNZ notes)
+   (Note: This is taken from Reddaway Sensei's notes and isn't present in the IOGKFNZ notes)

 2. **Attack**: Migi Jodan Oi-Zuki

    **Defense**: Hidari Jodan Hiki-Uke (inside) and grasp opponent's wrist with your left hand, Migi Jodan Gyaku Shotei-Zuki, the move your right forearm down their arm to press against their elbow joint (on the inside of their arm).
-Step outside thier front foot and Tai-Sabaki (turn counter-clockwise) + Ashi-Waza (sweeping the leg), simultaneously pressing your forearm against their elbow joint to throw.
+Step outside their front foot and Tai-Sabaki (turn counter-clockwise) + Ashi-Waza (sweeping the leg), simultaneously pressing your forearm against their elbow joint to throw.

 3. **Attack**: Migi Chudan Oi-Zuki